Clivern/Kangaroo/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Kangaroo is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.
+For transparency into our release cycle and in striving to maintain backward compatibility, Decoy is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

-See the [Releases section of our GitHub project](https://github.com/clivern/kangaroo/releases) for changelogs for each release version of Kangaroo.
+See the [Releases section of our GitHub project](https://github.com/clivern/decoy/releases) for changelogs for each release version of Decoy.
 It contains summaries of the most noteworthy changes made in each release.

 ## Bug tracker

-If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/clivern/kangaroo/issues
+If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/clivern/decoy/issues

 ## Security Issues

-If you discover a security vulnerability within Kangaroo, please send an email to [hello@clivern.com](mailto:hello@clivern.com)
+If you discover a security vulnerability within Decoy, please send an email to [hello@clivern.com](mailto:hello@clivern.com)

 ## Contributing